annaz820/sql/02_assignments/design_a_logical_model.md

 ```
 Your answer...
 ```
 Yes.
-These are infomation that are identifiable factors for customers and once leak, might result in people's privacy being violated.
+These are infomation that are identifiable factors for customers and once leak, might result in people's privacy being violated, especially for the one that keeps changes.

 ## Question 4
 Review the AdventureWorks Schema [here](https://i.stack.imgur.com/LMu4W.gif)